Kernel Stein Discrepancy on Lie Groups: Theory and Applications: Experiments

 \section{Experiments}

-In this section we include two experiments to validate the advantage of KSD.
-In the first experiment, we compare the MKSDE of \(F\), a parameter of the vMF given in example \ref{vMF-SO(N)} to its MLE, illustrating that the issue of normalizing constant impairs the accuracy of MLE but has no affect on the MKSDE.
-In the second experiment, we compare the Cayley distribution \cite{leon2006statistical} to vMF via a goodness of fit test introduced in \S\ref{MKSDE-GoF} to illustrate the power of our test.
+In this section we present two experiments to validate the advantage of our KSD over MLE.
+In the first experiment, we compare the MKSDE of \(F\), a parameter of the vMF presented in example \ref{vMF-SO(N)}, to its MLE, illustrating that the issue of normalizing constant impairs the accuracy of MLE but has no affect on the MKSDE.
+In this experiment, based on estimated parameter $F$, we also estimate the orientation of a 3D object from a publicly available database, ModelNet10 \cite{wu20153d}.
+In the second experiment, we compare the Cayley distribution \cite{leon2006statistical} to the vMF via a goodness of fit test introduced in \S\ref{MKSDE-GoF} to illustrate the power of our test.
 In these experiments, we set $\tau=1$.
+Code for all the experiments in this paper is provided on GitHub at \url{https://github.com/cvgmi/KSD-on-Lie-Groups}.